-The break brick can be inserted into locations where you wish to place a line break in order to more precisely control the layout of your pages.
-The break brick works like the HTML break tag >, causing the content following the break brick to be placed on the next line.
+The break brick can be inserted into locations where you wish to place a line break, much like the Enter key on your keyboard.
+The break brick also works like the HTML break tag \br>, causing the content following the break brick to be placed on the next line.
+It can be used to more precisely control the layout of your pages.